 Perhaps another question to ask is how will M&S integrate Ocado tech into their own online capability?
 Will the Ocado Smart Platform be engineered (as a white label provision) as part of the M&S brand with the fulfilment remaining Ocado side, or is there something far bigger in the pipeline?

-Waitrose of course started with Ocado and then brought their fulfillment to within the organisation, but that does not necessarily serve as a template.
+Waitrose, of course, started with Ocado and then brought their fulfilment to within the organisation, but that does not necessarily serve as a template.
 Particularly when there is still so much of M&S’ own customer perception that needs transforming…

 … which leads nicely onto the matter of the Fashion and Home side of the business.
 M&S have been struggling to both rationalise the offering and really hit home here for some time, but they have never lost track of understanding who the core customer base is.
 And this represents an extremely valid entry point (it is not just about food shoppers).

 The key for them is to leverage that “family centricity” from the carpeted areas and into the tiled aisles.
 This needs to be integrated into the unified commerce approach, delivering smart merchandising across all channels.

 M&S are, as a company, relatively humble in the statements issued to the media, both on this matter and business in general.
 Whilst they freely admit to being late to the digital grocery party, this does represent a bold step and has the potential to educate both competitors and industry incumbents on some radical thinking over the next 18 months.

 And I sense that the plans behind the deal will be significantly more than simply providing M&S with an online grocery checkout.
 Ocado CEO Tim Steiner’s quip about “we should have charged them more” is pretty indicative of this.

 5. In the end, it always comes down to people